voxel51/fiftyone/docs/source/teams/install_overview.rst

 To work with FiftyOne datasets whose media are stored in Google Cloud Storage, you simply need to provide `service account credentials <https://cloud.google.com/iam/docs/service-accounts>`_ to your Teams client with read access to the relevant files.

-You can do this in any of the following ways:

-#.
-Permanently register GCP credentials on a particular machine by adding the following key to your media cache config:
+You can register GCP credentials on a particular machine by adding the following key to your media cache config:

 	|